Hodgkin Lymphoma External Beam Radiation Therapy

-Depending on the extent of the lung cancer and other factors, your care team at Cancer Treatment Centers of America (CTCA) may recommend external beam radiation therapy (EBRT).
+Depending on the type and extent of disease and other factors, some Hodgkin lymphoma patients at CTCA receive external beam radiation therapy (EBRT).

-- Unlike chemotherapy, which circulates through the body, ERBT is targeted to the area being treated.
+- Unlike chemotherapy, which circulates through the body, ERBT is targeted to a specific area.